silshack/inls161fall2016/_posts/2016-09-28-branching-and-merging.md

 In this way, we can always fix a mistake we have made (or multiple mistakes), even if we've committed and pushed them.
 This makes git a *very* powerful tool for making sure that you do not lose work.{% marginnote 'nota-bene' '**_Nota bene:_** This is why it is a good rule of thumb to commit early and often. while working on a project.' %}

+# Cleaning up commit history

+If you made lots of little commits and want to clean them up, you can `git reset` back to a specific commit in the past, usually at the start o a big feature or change you jsut made.
+Doing this will leave all of your changes to files, and you can see them with `git status` and `git diff .`.
+It just erases the commits that describe the changes.
+This lets you make a clean commit history if you have lots of little changes.
+That way, you can commit often while you're working, then reset and commit cleanly before you push.

+**A word of caution**: in general, it's bad practice to `reset` commits you've already pushed to github.
+It's OK to do in this class if you have to but when you're working in the real world it's a no-no, since it rewrites shared history and can cause bad conflicts with your coworkers' code.

+If you do reset commits you've already pushed, you'll have to `git push -f` to get the new history up to github.
+This will permanently erase the old commits (though the changes to your code should remain if you didn't remove them).

 # For Next Time